Vietnam.vn - Nền tảng quảng bá Việt Nam

 (10.10) Tổng thống Pháp Emmanuel Macron phát biểu tại Diễn đàn an ninh khu vực GlobSec ở Bratislava, Slovakia ngày 31/5/2023.
 (Nguồn: AFP/Getty Images)

-French President Emmanuel Macron speaks at the GlobSec Forum in Bratislava, Slovakia on May 31.
+French President Emmanuel Macron speaks at the GlobSec Forum in Bratislava, Slovakia, on May 31.
 (Source: AFP/Getty Images)

-In February 2022, after the Russia-Ukraine conflict broke out, German Chancellor Olaf Scholz announced a “Zeitenwende,” or “historic turning point,” which established a 100 billion euro fund to strengthen defense capabilities.
-Compared to Berlin’s previous caution, the 180-degree change in its defense stance has shocked Europe.
+In February 2022, following the outbreak of the Russia-Ukraine conflict, German Chancellor Olaf Scholz announced "Zeitenwende," or "historic turning point," establishing a €100 billion fund to strengthen defense capabilities.
+Compared to its previous cautious stance, Berlin's 180-degree shift in defense policy shocked Europe.

-Two big adjustments
+Two major adjustments

-“We need a roadmap to membership for Ukraine,” French President Emmanuel Macron said in Bratislava, Slovakia, on May 31.
-“The question for us is not ‘Should we expand?’, but ‘How should we do it?’”
+On May 31, speaking in Bratislava (Slovakia), French President Emmanuel Macron declared: “We need a roadmap toward membership for Ukraine.”
+The leader affirmed: “The question for us is not ‘Should we expand?’, but ‘How should we do it?’”

 Doubt to move forward

-But there are reasons to think that France’s twin shifts reflect a geopolitical reassessment.
-Mr Macron, one of Europe’s most ardent supporters, has long been particularly concerned with “European sovereignty”: the continent’s ability to shape its own future amid fierce great-power competition.
+However, there are many reasons to believe that France's dual shift reflects a geopolitical reassessment.
+Macron, one of the most ardent supporters of Europe, has long been particularly interested in “European sovereignty”: the continent’s ability to shape its future in the fierce great power competition.

 Source